-a.
-The public comment period was no less than 30 days; and
+- a.
+The public comment period was no less than 30 days; and - b.

-b.
 Outreach and engagement activities were conducted to encourage feedback during the public comment period.

-WBO posted the draft version of its Initial Proposal Volume II for public comment on October 18, 2023, and the public comment period will last 30 days, closing on November 17, 2023.
+WBO posted the draft version of its Initial Proposal Volume II for public comment on October 18, 2023, and the public comment period lasted 30 days (closed on November 17, 2023).

 Similar to how WBO managed the public comment periods for its Digital Access Plan and Initial Proposal Volume I, the full draft of this document is posted on the WBC website along with a Google Form for any members of the public to provide comments.
 With the launch of the public comment period, WBO sent out an email to the entire WBC distribution list, which includes those stakeholders who had previously indicated interest in broadband deployment efforts or who have previously commented on BEAD or Digital Access documents.
 WBO also coordinated with other State agencies, asking them to provide comments and announce the opening of the comment period on any relevant distribution lists.
 Finally, WBO emailed all elected officials in the Wyoming legislature to ensure that they have an opportunity to review and participate in the public comment period.
+On November 7, WBO sent a reminder email to the lists mentioned above reminding them to participate in the public comment process ahead of the November 17 deadline.